-Browsing 320 - 330 results of 349 programs for category - Science in Action
+Browsing 320 - 330 results of 358 programs for category - Science in Action

 as explained by physicist and Nobel laureate Leon Lederman McMurdo Station is the American staging area for Antarctic research.
 At the edge of Ross Island, off the coast of the continent, a small town of workers feed, house, prepare, supply, fuel, transport, and protect those who conduct field research throughout Antarctica and the surrounding waters.
 The community numbers 1,000 in the summer and 200 in the winter.

 And the community has a garden.
 In these conditions